The Great Peter Pumpkin Patch at Spring Hill Farm in Petaluma

-One of our favorite local pumpkin patches is the annual Peter Pumpkin Patch at Spring Hill Farm, located just outside of Petaluma.
-Peter Pumpkin Patch is a classic old-time pumpkin patch that's kind of out in the middle of nowhere (which is part of the fun).
-It's on a real working farm that produces the yummy Spring Hill Jersey cheese that you may have seen in farmers' markets or stores around town.
+One of our favorite local pumpkin patches is the Great Peter Pumpkin Patch at Spring Hill Farm, located in the Two Rock Valley area just outside Petaluma.
+The Great Peter Pumpkin Patch is a classic old-time pumpkin patch that's kind of out in the middle of nowhere (which is part of the fun).
+It's on a real working farm that produces the yummy organic Spring Hill Jersey cheese that you may have seen in farmers' markets or stores around town.

 They also sell cold drinks, cheese, picnic baskets, and—best of all—homemade ice cream.
 Their ice cream is made from the same Jersey cow milk that goes into their cheese.
-The brown Jersey cows are smaller and produce less milk than your standard black-and-white Holsteins, but their milk is higher in fat content than Holstein milk, so their dairy products are richer and tastier.
-Ice cream flavors offered (at $1.50 each) include vanilla, chocolate, and our favorite, pumpkin.
-They offer free samples of the many varieties of cheese produced by the farm, too.
+The brown Jersey cows are smaller and produce less milk than your standard black-and-white Holsteins, but their milk is higher in fat content so their dairy products are richer and tastier.
+Ice cream flavors are vanilla, chocolate, and of course pumpkin, which is our favorite.
+They offer free samples of the some of the varieties of organic cheese produced by the farm, too.

 The Peter Pumpkin Patch has grown in size and popularity over the years.
 It's a lot of fun, and it's well managed and well thought out, too.
-You'll find plenty of free parking, and clean port-a-potties with hand washing stations (especially necessary after petting all those farm animals), and a friendly helpful staff, as well as a huge selection of pumpkins.
-Peter Pumpkin Patch is open daily through the month of October from 10 am to dusk.
+You'll find plenty of free parking, and clean port-a-potties with hand washing stations (especially necessary after petting all those farm animals and digging up potatoes), a friendly helpful staff, and a huge selection of pumpkins.
+Peter Pumpkin Patch is open daily through the month of October from 9 am to dusk.

 To get there, take Highway 101 north to Petaluma.
 Take the Washington Street exit and head west over the freeway.
-Follow Washington until it becomes Bodega Avenue, then follow Bodega Avenue to the Two Rock area west of Petaluma.
+Follow Washington until it becomes Bodega Avenue, then follow Bodega Avenue to the Two Rock area.
 Turn left onto Spring Hill Road and follow it until you come to Spring Hill Farm and the Peter Pumpkin Patch, which will be on your right.
 It will be very difficult to miss—just look for all the pumpkins.